Welcome to Myocarditis UK

 Marcus White

 When I was 18, I was a student at John Hampden Grammar.
-Like all 18-year olds, I was on the verge of starting a new chapter in my life when, out of the blue, one of my good friends died.
+Like all 18-year-olds, I was on the verge of starting a new chapter in my life when, out of the blue, one of my good friends died.

 All of us who were affected by Alex’s death researched this foreign term and together with Andy’s (Alex’s dad) determination to start telling the world about myocarditis and its symptoms we became aware of this rare heart condition.
 The years passed and before I knew it, I was 24 and working.
 I can’t remember exactly when it was, but at some point, I developed a fever – nothing exotic or special – however, the aftereffects really lingered.